-The key to finding the right backpack: don’t let anyone else tell you what size to get, you let your body size and strength determine how much you can handle.
+The key to finding the right backpack: don’t let anyone else tell you what size to get.
+You let your body size and strength determine how much you can handle.
 More about that here and in the video below.

 9. Sleep Sheet

 I have a cotton one which is why I recommend this kind.
 It is compact, light, and feels wonderful, not to mention the peace of mind you get from sleeping in it.
-You can also get silk versions of this that are even more compact, but I’ve never used one so I can’t personally recommend them.
+You can also get silk versions that are even more compact, but I’ve never used one, so I can’t personally recommend them.
 For anyone nervous about bed bugs or germs in general, a sleep sheet is essential for a good night’s sleep.

 Anyone (yes, including guys) heading to the beach needs a sarong.
 The days of the beach towel are long gone for travelers.

 Don’t be that traveler who brings a beach towel abroad.
-Sarongs are incredibly light and compact, dry relatively quickly, and are useful in a plethora of ways.
+Sarongs are incredibly light and compact, dry relatively quickly, and are useful in many ways.
 Yes, you can wear them as clothing as long as you figure out those knots (you don’t want it to fall off mid-salsa dance), you can drape them over your pillow to keep your face from collecting germs off hotel/hostel pillows (yes, I do this), and of course you can use them as beach towels to lay on or dry off with at the beach.

-I can almost guarantee that any beach destination will have these available for purchase, but you can really never have too many (and they pack small), so it wouldn’t hurt to get one ahead of time to bring along as well.
+I can almost guarantee that any beach destination will have these available for purchase, but you can never have too many (and they pack small), so it wouldn’t hurt to get one ahead of time to bring along as well.

 11. iTunes Gift Card

 Give the gift of music.
 It’s more personal than you might think.
 As a traveler, I have come across so many new songs and bands as I’ve traveled abroad that I know this is a great gift.
-If I have an account balance on iTunes to go in and purchase new music as I travel, it literally helps create memories on the road.
+If I have an account balance on iTunes to go in and purchase new music as I travel, it helps create memories on the road.